 - Mechanical Life Forms: The Mechtrons, which are always chosen by AI players.

 - Money for Nothing: Averted with a vengeance.

 - Palette Swap: If any players are the same species, only their color distinguishes them.
 Not really a problem, since they only meet at auction.

 - Pixel Hunt: Almost literally; if you go Wampus hunting, you're looking for two or three flashing pixels.

-- Professional Gambler: Technically the characters are professional... uh, M.U.L.E. ranchers?
-Farmers?
-Whatever, the point is it's smart to end your turn at the pub (and with as much time left as possible) so you can make more money gambling.
+- Professional Gambler: The player is encouraged to end their turn at the pub (and with as much time left as possible) so they can make more money gambling.
 You will always profit.